aecyia/NewWorld/_PERSONAL/MyLoreTracker.md

 8 - Tenny's Kindness
 9 - Last Judgement

-How Deep the Well?
-1 - Casting Stones -- REMOVED???
-2 - One Stone Too Many -- REMOVED???
-3 - Still Missing -- REMOVED???
-4 - Suspicions -- REMOVED???

 The Fall
-1 - Up to No Good
+1 - Up to No Good -- MISSING
-2 - Violent Storm
+2 - Violent Storm -- MISSING
-3 - On the Banks of the River
+3 - On the Banks of the River -- MISSING

 Notes from Traitor's Hold
 1 - Captain's Demands